TuxSH/TWLSaveTool/README.md

 **The CIA build** requires your 3DS to be on firmware 9.2 or less.
 If it's the case, this is the best option; you'll be able to see the awesome banner Apache Thunder made :wink:.

 **The 3dsx build** requires you to have PokéTransporter installed on your 3DS.
-You'll need to pay a PokéBank license to *donwload* it.
+You'll need to pay a PokéBank license to *download* it.

 ## Compatibility list
 **All games** except Band Brothers DX, Art Academy DS, and Pokémon Typing Adventure should be supported.